ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 one-on-one activities like chess (chess club), or group activities like celebrations of the membership's accomplishments (as a whole).

-There's an inherent power or authority in any organization, as Jo Freeman explains in "The Tyranny of Structurelessness," and that it is important to make those powers accountable and transparent.
-There are many ways in which I failed to actually distribute ownership and control, so I often acted as a clandestine authority.
+There's an inherent power or authority in any organization, it is important to make those powers accountable and transparent.[^11]  There are many ways in which I failed to actually distribute ownership and control, so I often acted as a clandestine authority.
 I also failed to constantly incorporate everyone's input at any and every turn, which is so essential to accomplish member ownership and control, and for them to recognize their governance and property in the cooperative, even if it can be slower at times.
 It always starts slow, and that's ok.

 A lack of goals, starting a group without a concrete mission and set of goals creates an indefinite amount of directionlessness, to call back to what I said